EhsanZB/AngularJS-notes/02-MVC basic/notes.md

 * it's a kind of data storage and represents our `data` (json/xml/database/...).
 * Models in AngularJS are the properties of a scope; scopes are attached to the DOM where scope properties are accessed through bindings.
+* scope is just a glue between the controller and the view.

 > View